Breuer-Major Theorems for Hilbert Space-Valued Random Variables: Introduction

 The proof techniques used in the seminal work \cite{breuer1983central} and its respective follow-up articles are based on moment and cumulant computations using diagram formulae.
 An alternative, more modern approach is based on a pairing of Malliavin calculus and Stein’s lemma to derive quantitative CLTs under different distances implying weak convergence for subordinated Gaussian processes.
 We refer to \cite{nourdin2012normal} for a detailed outline of the tools that are used.
-This machinery has since then been leveraged to prove quantitative Breuer-Major theorems in numerous settings, including $\clh_1 = \RR^d, \clh_2 = \RR^m$ \cite{nourdin2011quantitative,KuzNua19,NouRos14,NouPecRev10,NouPecYan19,nourdin2015optimal,Nou21}; random fields, i.e., $n \in \RR^p$ in \eqref{eq:partial_sum_G} (see \cite{NouPec09}), and functional settings \cite{nourdin2020functional,CamNouNua20}.
-Note that, for the functional setting, the former work refers to continuous time processes, and the latter work \cite{nourdin2020functional} to the functional convergence of processes $\frac{1}{\sqrt{n}} \sum_{k=1}^{\lfloor n \cdot \rfloor} G(X_k)$, with $G : \RR \to \RR$.
+This machinery has since then been leveraged to prove (quantitative) Breuer-Major theorems in numerous settings, including $\clh_1 = \RR^d, \clh_2 = \RR^m$ \cite{nourdin2011quantitative,KuzNua19,NouRos14,NouPecRev10,NouPecYan19,nourdin2015optimal,Nou21}; random fields, i.e., $n \in \RR^p$ in \eqref{eq:partial_sum_G} \cite{NouPec09}, and functional settings \cite{nourdin2020functional,CamNouNua20}.
+Note that, for the functional setting, the former work refers to continuous-time processes, and the latter work \cite{nourdin2020functional} to the functional convergence of processes $\frac{1}{\sqrt{n}} \sum_{k=1}^{\lfloor n \cdot \rfloor} G(X_k)$, with $G : \RR \to \RR$.
 In particular, they are both different from our setting \eqref{eq:partial_sum_G}.
-For future reference we use the term \textit{continuous (time) CLT} to refer to the convergence of $\frac{1}{\sqrt{n}} \sum_{k=1}^{\lfloor n \cdot \rfloor} G[X_k]$, to avoid confusion with CLTs for functional data.
+For future reference we use the term \textit{continuous (time) CLT} to refer to the convergence of $\frac{1}{\sqrt{n}} \sum_{k=1}^{\lfloor n \cdot \rfloor} G[X_k]$, to avoid confusion with CLTs for random variables in function spaces.

-In a recent work, \cite{Bou20} introduced the technical tools to derive quantitative central limit theorems (in the so-called $d_2$ distance, see Section \ref{subsec:prelim-infinite} below) in the context of random variables taking values in a separable Hilbert space.
-The authors in \cite{Bou20} state general conditions on possibly infinite chaos decompositions to converge weakly to a Gaussian measure on Hilbert spaces.
-Their motivation stems from the problem of proving continuous CLTs to a Gaussian random variable in a function space in the case $\clh_1 = \clh_2 = \RR$, thus bypassing the usual procedure of proving convergence of the finite dimensional distributions and tightness of the family of random variables $\{S_n\}_{n \in \NN}$ in the respective space.
+The work \cite{Bou20} was the first to adapt the Malliavin-Stein approach to the context of random variables taking values in separable Hilbert spaces.
+Their motivation stemmed from the problem of proving continuous CLTs to a Gaussian random variable in a function space in the case $\clh_1 = \clh_2 = \RR$, thus bypassing the usual procedure of proving convergence of the finite-dimensional distributions and tightness of the family of random variables $\{S_n\}_{n \in \NN}$ in the respective space.
+Unfortunately, as was pointed out in \cite{BasBurCamPec25}, the work \cite{Bou20} employed a metric that does not metrize convergence in distribution in the topology of the respective Hilbert space.
+In the recent article \cite{duker2025fourth}, we were able to obtain a correct fourth-moment theorem in the so-called $d_2$ distance; see Section \ref{subsec:prelim-infinite} below.